 Ahh, the Southern Scenic Route—it’s so good I hitched it twice!
-I hitchhiked solo from the Bluff end to meet my friend in Dunedin; he then promptly told me we were going to hitchhike to Bluff via the Southern Scenic Route.
+I hitchhiked solo from the Bluff end to meet my friend in a hostel in Dunedin; he then promptly told me we were going to hitchhike to Bluff via the Southern Scenic Route.
 The second time around, we even got to hitch it in the rain!

 But it is really pretty, to be fair.
 Is it worth ‘4 hours waiting in the rain for a ride’ pretty?
 Yeah—defs.

 The Southern Scenic Route is (as the name would suggest) a very scenic drive in South Island and one that doesn’t make most people’s campervan itinerary for New Zealand.
 It should though.
 It’s a slower trundling drive along the windswept cliffs and through the ancient coastal forests of New Zealand’s Deep South.

 And to top it off, you’ll be terminating the day’s drive in Dunedin, another overlooked highlight of South Island.
 Dunedin is a beautiful architectural disaster birthed by the genius idea of copying Edinburgh’s construction plan verbatim and plopping it down on New Zealand’s hilly southeastern coastline.
 The result is a charming and often oddly-designed Edwardian-style city that mixes off-beat student life with a more conservative feeling.

 Which is kinda New Zealand’s Deep South in a nutshell: an eclectic mix of straight oddballs and more traditional rural life.
 There are way fewer people this far down, and of the ones that are here?
 The accent is even funnier!

 - On the way through Owaka, there are a couple of cafes.
 Lumber Jack is a chill spot for a coffee.